davisjam/vuln-regex-detector/src/validate/README.md

 It's easy!

 1. Identify a not-yet-supported programming language.
-2. Accept as input a file name whose contents are a JSON object with keys 'regex' and 'string'.
+2. Accept as input a file name whose contents are a JSON object with keys `regex` and `string`.
 3. Build a regex and match it against the string.
 4. Exit.